-Richard Lyons Nursery currently has all of these plants in stock.
+Richard Lyons Nursery has both of these species in stock.

-Richard Lyons Nursery has this Tree Bougainvillea in 3gal. containers.
+Richard Lyons Nursery currently has this large shrub in stock.